top of page

 Ah yes—“The Serpent’s Whisper”… just hearing it again conjures up shadowy fig leaves rustling under the weight of ancient temptation.
 Laced with cunning, cloaked in half-truth, and aimed straight at the soul’s vulnerable center:

 “Did He really say you must not?”
-A whisper soft as silk, yet sharp as serpent fang.
+A whisper soft as silk, yet sharp as a serpent fang.
 “He knows if you touch it, your eyes will open—wide.
 You won’t perish; you’ll awaken.
 You were made for more than silence and submission.
 Why worship boundaries when you could wield understanding?”
+These questions were intended to create doubt and spark curiosity.
+They are more (apparently) harmless than questions that challenge your knowledge.
+Here are some examples:

 The hiss lingers.
 “Come now—what harm lies in tasting knowledge?
 Doesn’t wisdom begin with experience?
 Surely, a bite can’t damn what was called ‘very good.’
 Aren’t you curious what it’s like to be like Him?”